giovanni-deleon/giovanni-deleon/README.md

 ### Hey there 👋

-I'm Giovanni De Leon, a software engineer.
+I'm Giovanni De Leon, a software engineer based in San Antonio, Texas.

 My team and I are currently working on an desktop app that works as a To-Do list while doubling as a digital pet that keeps you company.